Strengthening our culture and relationships

 Leadership engagements in the field can have a positive impact on our workforce, safety performance and operational excellence.
 Our field personnel wear hard hat stickers that say “Ask me my reason for working safely” to encourage safety-related engagements.
 The conversations that result often reveal that people work safely so they can return home to their family and friends — a higher motivation than simply following procedures.

 To continue building relationships with contractors, our field safety professionals work with each of our business units to select contract companies to audit.
-The goal of the audit is to identify opportunities for EHS performance improvement.
-Safety professionals reviewed contractor EHS programs, made field visits and interviewed contractor crews to ensure their understanding and alignment of these programs in 2023.
-If issues were found, they developed action plans to help bring contractors up to standard.
-These audits helped us strengthen our relationships with our contractors, so we’re conducting even more audits in 2024 than in 2023.
+The goal of audits is to identify opportunities for EHS performance improvement.
+Safety professionals and field operations leaders review contractor EHS programs, make field visits and interview contractor crews to ensure their understanding and alignment of these programs.
+If issues are found, they develop action plans to help bring contractors up to standard.

 Auditing field and process compliance